softek/PantherServerRequirements/VirtualizationRequirements.md

 Virtual Environment Requirements:
 * The virtualization software supports USB pass-through from the VM host to the VMs.
 This is required to support the use of a WIBU security dongle that Panther accesses regularly.
-* Host
+* Panther has been tested on the following hypervisors:
-  * ESXi 4.1
+  * ESXi 4.1, 5.0, 5.5
+  * Hyper-V
-* Resources are devoted to the Panther VM and NOT shared.
+* Resources should be devoted to the Panther VMs and not shared.

 Virtual Machine #1 (Panther services):
 * Hard drive
-  * 128 GB Volume for OS, formatted to use the system default block size
+  * 128 GB Volume
   * 500 IOPS
   * Minimum 80MB/s Sustained Transfer Rate (STR)
 * RAM